-Access Fixtures wildlife friendly lighting is designed for use in coastal areas, road, walkways and parking lots to ensure the safety while also minimizing the effect of light pollution on our wildlife.
+Access Fixtures’ wildlife-friendly lighting is designed for use in coastal areas, roads, walkways, and parking lots to ensure safety while also minimizing the effect of light pollution on our wildlife.
 The LED lamps used in these fixtures are measured in nanometers, not in a specific Kelvin temperature.
 Kelvin and nanometers, while both referring to colors, do not measure the same thing and are not convertible.

 What’s the deal?